lewagon/dotfiles/01-Ruby/02-Flow-Array/03-Black-Jack/README.md

   - If the player's score is > to 21, he loses.
   - If the player's score is 21, he pulls a "Black Jack" and wins.
   - If the player's score is > to the bank's, he wins.
-  - If the player's score is equal to the bank's, no one wins,
+  - If the player's score is == to the bank's, it's a "Push".
+The player gets his/her money back.
   - If the player's score is < to the bank's, he loses.

 ## Specs